iarobinson/goog-review-scraping-tool/README.md

 ## Setup

-- Clone Repository by typing `git clone https://github.com/iarobinson/review_scraping_tool` into your terminal
+- `git clone https://github.com/iarobinson/goog-review-scraping-tool` - Clone Repository
-- Change directories into the folder `cd goog-review-scraping-tool`
+- `cd goog-review-scraping-tool` - Change directories into the folder
-- Install dependencies `npm i`
+- `npm i` - Install dependencies
 - Go to scrape.js and fill in the `searchTerm` string with your search
-- Run the application `node scrape.js`
+- `node scrape.js` - Run the application
 - Fetch json from `googreviews` folder

 ## Not Working?